Cancer is the second leading cause of death in the United States (

-Insulin-like growth factor 1 (IGF-1) is a hormone that is important for cell development.
+Insulin-like growth factor 1 (IGF-1) is a hormone that’s important for cell development.
 It also reduces programmed cell death.

-This hormone may play a role in the development and progression of cancer (20).
+This hormone plays a role in the development and progression of cancer (

 Research shows that a ketogenic diet can be very effective at lowering blood sugar levels and managing diabetes, at least in the short term (

-The ketogenic diet reduces IGF-1 levels, blood sugar levels, diabetes and obesity.
+The ketogenic diet reduces IGF-1 levels, blood sugar levels, and the risk of diabetes and obesity.
 These factors may lead to a reduced risk of developing cancer in the first place.

 A ketogenic diet provides many benefits for health.

-According to animal studies and some early research in humans, it may also help treat or prevent cancer.
+According to animal studies and some preliminary research in humans, it may also help treat or prevent cancer.

-However, it is important to keep in mind that the current research is still weak.
+However, it’s important to keep in mind that the current research is still emerging.

 You should never, ever avoid conventional cancer treatment in favor of an alternative treatment like the ketogenic diet.

-Your best bet is still to follow the advice of your doctor and oncologist.
+Your best bet is still to follow the advice of your oncologist.
 Mainstream medical treatments are very effective at treating many common types of cancer.

-That being said, perhaps a ketogenic diet could be a good choice as an "adjuvant therapy" - meaning that it is used in addition to the conventional treatments.
+That said, perhaps a ketogenic diet could be a good choice as an adjuvant therapy, meaning that it’s used in addition to the conventional treatments.